-For some people thinking of going into academic medicine, or who have a particular interest in a sub-specialty, the opportunity to do research during their residency can be attractive.
-The faculty in pediatrics has been very supportive in helping residents with case reports, small clinical research studies, and even bench research.
-With the elective months, it is very feasible to structure time to do research in a specific area.
+For those thinking of entering a career in academic medicine or who have a particular interest in a sub-specialty, the opportunity to do research during residency can be attractive.
+The faculty in pediatrics have been very supportive in helping residents with case reports, small clinical research studies, and bench research.
+It is very feasible to structure time to do research in a specific area during residency training.
 Please see our biannual department report.

 There are monthly research conferences as part of the departmental schedule, and there are plenty of opportunities to discuss any original work at the PL-1 talks and Grand Rounds warm-ups.
 There is an annual research day where students, residents and faculty present their work.
 Our department actively participates at national meetings such as the Pediatric Academic Societies (PAS) meeting or the Medical Society of the State of New York (MSSNY), and it's not unusual for a resident or two to have posters or talks at these meetings.